 ABOUT THE ARTIST

 Jessica Diamond was born in 1957 in New York City, where she continues to live and work.
-She received a Bachelor of Fine Arts from the School of Visual Arts, New York in 1979 and a Master of Fine Arts from Columbia University in 1981.
-Diamond has appeared in many international exhibitions including the Lyon Biennale, Lyon, France (2015); Sonsbeek 9, Arnhem, the Netherlands (2001); Aperto, Venice Biennale, Italy (1993).
-Solo exhibitions include El Centro Andaluz de Arte Contemporaneo, Seville, Spain (2011); The Montreal Museum of Fine Arts, Montreal, Canada (2002); Stedelijk Museum Het Domein, Sittard, The Netherlands (1999).
-The artist participated in Infotainment, traveling exhibition: Rhona Hoffman Gallery, Chicago, IL, Aspen Art Museum, CO, etc. (1985), and the Whitney Biennial, Whitney Museum of American Art, New York City (1991).
-Diamond is the recipient of several awards including the National Endowment for the Arts Award in 1989, the John Simon Guggenheim Memorial Foundation Fellowship Award in 2000, and the Anonymous Was A Woman Award in 2004.
+She received a Bachelor of Fine Arts degree from the School of Visual Arts, New York, in 1979 and a Master of Fine Arts degree from Columbia University in 1981.
+Diamond has appeared in many international exhibitions, including the Lyon Biennale, Lyon, France (2015); Sonsbeek 9, Arnhem, the Netherlands (2001); and Aperto, Venice Biennale, Italy (1993).
+Solo exhibitions include El Centro Andaluz de Arte Contemporáneo, Seville, Spain (2011); Montreal Museum of Fine Arts, Canada (2002); and Stedelijk Museum Het Domein, Sittard, the Netherlands (1999).
+The artist participated in Infotainment, a traveling exhibition at Rhona Hoffman Gallery, Chicago; Aspen Art Museum, Colorado, and other venues (1985), and the Whitney Biennial, Whitney Museum of American Art, New York City (1991).
+Diamond is the recipient of several awards, including the National Endowment for the Arts Award in 1989, the John Simon Guggenheim Memorial Foundation Fellowship Award in 2000, and the Anonymous Was A Woman Award in 2004.